 Submit to Ken Tysiac, email@example.com.

-Feature articles in the JofA fall into several categories:
+Feature articles in the JofA cover all aspects of CPA practice, including auditing, financial accounting, management accounting, and individual and business taxation, and fall into several categories:

-These articles discuss business problems and offer solutions—actual or hypothetical examples and case studies are required.
+These articles discuss business and tax compliance problems and offer solutions—actual or hypothetical examples and case studies are required.

 These articles explore all aspects of corporate finance—from cost accounting to strategy and governance.